Iron (golf): 3 Hybrid

 The 3 hybrid has the least amount of loft when referring to the 3-7 hybrid.
 Which means when the club is behind the ball, it will look flatter than a higher lofted hybrid.
 This club can be related to a 3 iron, except has a slightly longer shaft and the ball travels 15-20 yards farther.

 7 Hybrid

-The 7 hybrid has the most amount of loft when referring to the 3-7 hybrid.
+The 7 hybrid has the most loft when referring to the 3-7 hybrid.
 This club is similar to a 7 iron, except with a slightly longer shaft and also traveling 15-20 yards farther than a normal iron would go.